DFE-Digital/claim-additional-payments-for-teaching/docs/infrastructure-deployment.md

 ## Automated deployment

 [Azure DevOps](https://dev.azure.com/dfe-ssp/S118-Teacher-Payments-Service) is
-responsible for automated infrastructure deployments, this is seperate from the deployment of a version of the application.
+responsible for automated infrastructure deployments, this is separate from the deployment of a version of the application.

 ## Manual deployment